complete-dope/sencillo-robotics/Readme.md

 ## CLIP :
-Trained on Image-caption pairs (Image - Caption (IMG, Caption)), so the text encoder and the image encoder , so we can get an idea of text just by looking at the iamge embeddings so its learned image features, with additional text feature extractor ( matcher ) !
+Trained on Image-caption pairs (Image - Caption (IMG, Caption)), so the text encoder and the image encoder , so we can get an idea of text just by looking at the image embeddings so its learned image features, with additional text feature extractor ( matcher ) !

+What is this used for ?
+1. Image classier ( text = 'This is an image of a --object-- ' and if the similarity score is higher) This tells the similarity between the image and the text pair , so it learned a joint embedding for text and image modality
+2. Image search ( red color ferrari ) aka indexing over all your images
+3. Embeddings are generalises well across domain specific fine-tuning

 ## Pixel shuffling